AnilKadiyala/motion-facebook-sdk/README.md

 What it covers:
 ---------------
--combines use of FBLoginView,
+1. combines use of FBLoginView,
--FBProfilePictureView,
+2. FBProfilePictureView,
--FBFriendsPickerViewController,
+3. FBFriendsPickerViewController,
--and FBRequest for profile access, status updates and photo uploading.
+4. and FBRequest for profile access, status updates and photo uploading.

 From Scratch Installation Steps (or, what I did to get it to work):